tali-ogb/tali-ogb/README.md

-- 👋 Hi, I’m Talita Rocha
+- 👋 Hi, I’m Talita Nunes Rocha
 - 👀 I’m interested in technology, vollehball and beer
 - 🌱 I’m currently learning Pyhton
 - 💞️ I’m looking to collaborate on new projects